MENTAL HEALTH

 From 2016 to early 2023, Lighthouse Relief worked inside Ritsona Camp to support residents’ well-being through safe spaces, with daily educational and recreational activities ranging from football tournaments to photography workshops, English classes, and more.

-Since 2016, thousands of children and teens have had the chance to forget their troubles for a little while in our safe, cheerful spaces.
-Over these seven years, Lighthouse Relief facilitated a Child Friendly Space (CFS), Youth Engagement Space (YES), Little Lighthouse programme, along with a Female Friendly Space (FFS), Infant and Young Child Feeding Programme (IYCF) and Resident Volunteer Programme.
+Since 2016, thousands of children and young people have had the chance to forget their troubles for a little while in our safe, cheerful spaces.
+In this time, Lighthouse Relief has facilitated Summer Camps, Safe Spaces for women and children, a Child Friendly Space (CFS), Youth Engagement Space (YES), Little Lighthouse programme, along with a Female Friendly Space (FFS), Infant and Young Child Feeding Programme (IYCF) and Resident Volunteer Programme (RV).
 Many participants reported that engagement in these spaces helped them regain lost hope for their futures and alleviated the stress of life in displacement.

 -